 “The biggest thing is preventing the chafing before it even happens, so I wear shorts under dresses and loose-fitting jumpsuits,” says Morgan, who likes these boxer shorts from Pair of Thieves.
 “They’re super-lightweight and breathable,” says Morgan.
 “I forget that I have them on.”
 She first bought them a year ago and she’s still rewearing the same pair.

 “Truth be told, wearing dresses in the summer is a relatively new thing for me,” Schallon says.
 “For years, I wore jeans year-round because dealing with unappealing products was too painful.”
 She now swears by Spanx’s mid-thigh shorts for a few key reasons: “They go down far enough so that my legs don’t accidentally touch, and the bands on them are sturdy, so I don’t have to annoyingly tug them down all day.”
 But being that these are Spanx, they’re obviously snug.

-For a one-piece solution that’s great for sweltering weather, try a skort.
-Outdoor Voices released a line of them not too long ago, all of which are crafted from the activewear brand’s signature texture compression fabric.
-From personal experience, this garment is a true savior: It performs well in workouts or on ultrahumid days, and stylishly and stealthily quells thigh chafe,” she says.
+For a one-piece bottom that’s great for preventing thigh chafe in sweltering weather, one of the writers of this story (Alexandra Ilyashov) swears by Outdoor Voices’ skort, which is crafted from the activewear brand’s signature, breathable LightSpeed fabric.
+“From personal experience, this garment is a true savior: It performs well in workouts or on ultrahumid days and stylishly and stealthily quells thigh chafe,” she says.
 Plus, the skort has a pocket for your phone.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.